jeffreykegler/Marpa--R3/cpan/kollos/kollos.lua.md

 Not all of these are included or mentioned in these "Development Notes".

+### Factoring out Kollos packages

+Current Kollos assumes a dedicated Lua interpreter, an interpreter whose namespace it controls completely.
+This must change to allow Kollos to loaded as an ordinary Lua package.

 ## Kollos object

 `ref_count` maintains a reference count that controls